Carceral-Ecologies/Carceral-ECHO-data/DataDictionary.md

 -  A public water system that regularly supplies water to at least 25 of the same people at least six months per year, but not year-round
 3. Transient/Non-Community
 - A public water system that provides water in a place such as a gas station or campground where people do not remain for a long period of time

+## NPDES Permit
+* NPDES stands for National Pollutant Discharge Elimination System
+* Under the CWA, facilities that discharge pollutants to a body of water require an NPDES Permit